victornguyen/vic.codes/content/blog/hello-world/index.md

 > salted duck eggs have a briny aroma, a gelatin-like egg white and a
 > firm-textured, round yolk that is bright orange-red in color.

+Did you know that "despite its name, salted duck eggs can also be made from chicken eggs, though the taste and texture will be somewhat different, and the egg yolk will be less rich."?

 ![Chinese Salty Egg](./salty_egg.jpg)